Image courtesy of: Florian Pépellin / CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)

 For something a bit different there is also the possibility of some day trips away from the mountains.
 From the Maurienne Valley you can easily take a trip to the French city of Lyon.
 Feel like a quick trip to Italy instead?
 Then what about hopping a train to Turin?
 The journey to either city takes between 1hr 45min and 2hrs respectively on the train from Saint Jean de Maurienne.

-As you can see there is quite a lot to keep you occupied in the Maurienne Valley.
+Whilst cycling in Saint Jean de Maurienne may bring you to the this area of the French Alps, you can see there is quite a lot to keep you occupied in the Maurienne Valley.
 We have included some useful web site links below to help you see what is on offer and plan your trip further.

 Viator.com – book a range of tours and attractions before you leave home